evolutionsoftswiss/alpha-zero-learning/README.md

 You can more easily adapt the algorithm to less complex board games like connect four, Gomoku, Othello and others.
 With such games it is more realistic to perform the necessary training to obtain a strong artificial intelligence.

 ## Using Java Alpha Zero
-Also the first goal of Java alpha-zero-learning is to enable alpha zero for less complex games.
-The implementation does not yet enable distributed learning and even omits some parallelization possibilities on a single machine yet.
+The goal of Java alpha-zero-learning is to enable alpha zero for less complex games.
+The implementation does not support distributed learning.
+It is designed to run on a single machine with optional graphic cards usage.

 ### Generic release build
 You can use the existing Java alpha-zero-learning with the generic published release builds.
-With ch.evolutionsoft.rl.alphazero.tictactoe-1.1.1-jar-with-dependencies you can directly repeat the training for the Tic Tac Toe prototype.
+With ch.evolutionsoft.rl.alphazero.tictactoe-2.0.0-jar-with-dependencies you can directly repeat the training for the Tic Tac Toe prototype.
 See also the submodule [tic-tac-toe/README.md](./tic-tac-toe/README.md) for a few more information.

-ch.evolutionsoft.rl.alphazero.adversary-learning-1.1.1-jar-with-dependencies would let you reuse the general part of the implementation for other board games.
+ch.evolutionsoft.rl.alphazero.adversary-learning-2.0.0-jar-with-dependencies would let you reuse the general part of the implementation for other board games.
 The submodule [alpha-zero-adversary-learning/README.md](./alpha-zero-adversary-learning/README.md) contains hints about a new board game implementation.

 ### Running the Connect Four implementation